exVertex/AdventOfCode/README.md

 2. Open a terminal and run `dotent run` at root.
     - If you run the command without any arguments, it will get the result of the latest puzzle.
     - If you run the command with YYYY DD arguments, it will get the result for AoC puzzle from year YYYY and day DD.
       (ex. `dotent run 2022 5` will get you the result for AoC puzzle from year 2022, day 5.)
+    - <strong>Note:</strong> Puzzle inputs need to be pasted manually to the correct .txt file (ex. paste your puzzleInput for day 1, year 2022 to file `./Y2022/PuzzleInputs/day01.txt`).

 ## Solved